cogmine/cogs/README.md

 <p>Under Construction.
 A lot still needs to be revisited and updated to use new C++ features.
 Lots of tests and doc to write.
 Lots more code and comments to write.</p>
 <p>A major refactor is done, and I'm re-porting to Linux, then plan to re-port to MacOS.</p>

-# How Cogs is Different
+# Concepts

 ## Volatile

-Until the addition of std::atomic_ref<> in C++20(?), the C++ standard approach to atomic variables has been essentially type-locked.
-An alternate type is made by wrapping a type with std::atomic<>.
-All references to that new type are atomic.
-However, sometimes it's desirable to have an object transition between being potentially accessed in parellel, and not accessible in parallel.
-If not accessible in parallel, non-atomic functionality would be more efficient.

-Cogs instead leverages 'volatile' to qualify a type as atomic, in much the same way as the 'const' qualifier allows an object to be references in a const manner.
+Cogs leverages 'volatile' to qualify a type as atomic, in much the same way as the 'const' qualifier allows an object to be references in a const manner.

 Like the const qualifier, volatile can be added to member functions, in which in the object and its members are also volatile.
-Methods with and without volatile qualifier can be overloaded separately, to provide versions of the same algorithm with and without the need to consider thread safety.
+Methods with and without the volatile qualifier can be overloaded separately, to provide versions of the same algorithm with and without the need to consider thread safety.

 ```cpp
 class A